-My current research is focused primarily on the relationship between responsibility and awareness, where the guiding question is whether blameless ignorance excuses.
-The answer to this question has implications for the epistemic condition on tracing, whether culpable ignorance can mitigate blameworthiness, and skepticism about moral responsibility and blameworthiness more generally.
-I have also written on the relationship between voluntariness and responsibility as well as the ethics of blame.
+My current research is focused primarily on the relationship between responsibility and awareness, where the guiding question is when and why ignorance excuses.
+The answer to this question has implications for the epistemic condition on tracing, whether culpable ignorance can mitigate blameworthiness, and skepticism about blameworthiness more generally.
+I have also written on the relationship between hypocrisy and the moral standing to blame, as well as voluntariness and responsibility.
 Below are some papers I’ve published on these topics.
+(Please cite published versions.)

 Hypocrisy and the Standing to Blame

 Pacific Philosophical Quarterly (2018) 99: 118-139 (2015 online)

 Hypocrites are often thought to lack the standing to blame others for faults similar to their own.
 While widely accepted, this is seldom argued for.
 We offer an argument for the claim that nonhypocrisy is a necessary condition on the standing to blame.
 We first offer a novel, dispositional account of hypocrisy.
 Our account captures the commonsense view that hypocrisy involves making an unjustified exception of oneself.
 This exception-making involves a rejection of the impartiality of morality and thereby a rejection of the equality of persons, which we argue grounds the standing to blame others.

 I argue that versions of the tracing strategy that require reasonable foreseeability (rather than actual foresight) are in tension with the view that blameless ignorance excuses.
 A stronger version of the tracing strategy (i.e., one that requires actual foresight) is consistent with the view that blameless ignorance excuses and is therefore preferable for tracing theorists who wish to continue maintaining that it does.